 Who we are

-We create fashion for women, who desire a colorful and distinct wardrobe, as well as care to consume with the environment and Mother Earth in mind.
+At SISSEL EDELBO, we create fashion for women wanting a colourful and unique wardrobe, while also wishing to shop with the environment and Mother Earth in mind.

-Circularity is a natural part of our DNA, which we as brand wish to widen, together with you as woman and consumer, to ensure the future of our planet – Because there is no planet B.
+Circularity is a natural part of SISSEL EDELBO’s DNA, which we want to further, so that we as a brand and in union with you, as a woman and a global consumer, can safeguard our planets future – seeing as there is no Planet B.

 Q and A

 We travel to India three to four times a year to maintain our strong and familiar relations to several of our business partners, suppliers, and factories, as well as to ensure our employees’ welfare.
 At SISSEL EDELBO, we have a strong sense of affiliation and therefore wish to take responsibility in ensuring a positive influence for all the people contributing to our chain of production.
 SISSEL EDELBO is based on the motto that everyone part of our chain of value must be treated with dignity and respect.